Cushnie/CCtreksEBC/README.md

 01959h
 Spent all lab working on coding out & getting some progress made on the blog and how to hand off the data.
 Can't seem to find a way to make the buttons click & take me to the next section.
 Becky helped with getting the props set up but still have a ways to go.

+#2019-08-15
+1822h
+Took some time off and well, I think I'm paying for it.
+Becky was kind enough to help review some of my code & see what we needed to do.
+This has helped alleviate some of the anxiety.
+Now the hard part is drafting the blog entries and getting the buttons to work as well as the weather call outs.